 When it comes to futures trading, there is no rolling daily rate applied, however there is usually a wider spread instead because of the extra costs which the provider has to cover to keep the position open.

-When we look at the rolling daily rate, it is composed of the provider's standard charge as well as a one month interbank funding rate such as LIBOR.
-Below, we look at charges incurred if the broker applies a 2.5% daily rolling rate.
+When we look at the rolling daily rate, it is composed of the provider’s standard charge as well as a one-month interbank funding rate such as LIBOR.

 When a trader doesn’t place a trade or doesn’t maintain a cash position open on their account for more than 12 months, an inactivity is sometimes applied by the broker every month.
 The amount will differ between brokers, so you should check this out before you open an account.